OUR FACILITATORS

 Msiba Ann Beard Grundy

-Ann has 11 years of graduate studies following her BA in Musicology, with a major in World Spirituals, from Kentucky's Berea College, where she also received an HEW Fellowship in Asian Studies.
-Professionally, she has been a teacher, counselor, and "youth director"; a field representative for the Human Rights Commission, a Vista Volunteer in three states... and presently serves as program organizer for Lexington's annual King Holiday Program and the Roots and Heritage Festival.
-She is a member of the Natiopnal Holistic Society, is a speaker and workshop facilitator, is the founding director of Nia Day Camp, and was a charter member (now enjoying Emitus status) of Open Ground's Board.
+Ann is a serious student.
+She has 11 years of graduate studies following her BA in Musicology, with a major in World Spirituals, from Kentucky's Berea College - where she also received an HEW Fellowship in Asian Studies.
+Professionally, she has been a teacher, counselor, "youth director" (her notation), field representative for the Human Rights Commission, Vista Volunteer in three states... and presently serves as program organizer for Lexington's annual King Holiday Program and the Roots and Heritage Festival.
+She is a member of the National Holistic Society, is a speaker and workshop facilitator, is the founding director of Nia Day Camp, and was a charter member (now Emeritus) of Open Ground's Board.
+859-252-4735

 ___________________________________________________________________